Child car seats: Choosing a child car seat Booster seats and multiple-group seats

 Children change too much from birth to 25kg for one seat shell to adequately provide the protection they need at each stage.

-We've tested some very poor Group 0-1-2 child car seats, which fail to position the adult seat belt correctly on the child and could injure their neck and internal organs in a crash.
+We've tested some very poor Group 0/1/2 child car seats in the past, which fail to position the adult seat belt correctly on the child and could injure their neck and internal organs in a crash.

 There are many Group 1-2-3 seats available, which can be used from nine months all the way up to 12 years (9-36kg).
 These allow you to secure your baby in a five-point safety harness, then convert it to a booster seat when they reach 18kg (approximately four years old).

-Generally, car seats designed to span more than two groups do not provide good levels of protection in all weight groups.
-Most of our Don't Buy child car seats are Group 1-2-3 seats.
+Generally, car seats designed to span more than two groups do not provide good levels of protection in all weight groups, but there are some exceptions.

 You need to pay at least £200 to get a Best Buy Group 1-2-3 child car seat.
 Find out about our Best Buy Group 1-2-3 child car seats.